khuynh16/Viet4Me/README.md

   * Added posts includes an english phrase, which is translated into Vietnamese via Google Translate API upon viewing posts in home page
   * Editing a post (the phrase to translate, the categories the current post is stored in)
   * Deleting a post
+  * Filtering posts via category and search bar
+  * Filter option to display english content or viet content visibly first on top of expansion panels
+  * Filter option to have all panels expanded or collapsed on button click
+  * Vietnamese keyboard of viet characters displayed to use for search bar to filter content (Note: keyboard only displayed when viet display filter option selected)

 * __In terms of user experience__:
   * Correct authentication and authorization to add/edit/delete posts that the user themselves created in the first place (and viewing only their posts)
   * Lazy loading of components for optimization
   * Animation of the buffalo and login + signup forms
-  * Filtering posts via category and search bar
-  * Filter option to display english content or viet content on top of expansion panels (with the other inside the expansion panel)
-  * Vietnamese keyboard of viet characters displayed to use for search bar to filter via search bar (Note: keyboard only displayed when viet display filter option selected)
-  * Filter option to have all panels expanded or collapsed on button click
+  * Mobile responsive to fit all browsers and devices
+  * Able to click on audio icon for each post to hear the respective vietnamese translation

 ## Utilized Software